 And he did it all without ever firing a shot.

-WATM sat down with some of the stars behind the film to find out what their motivations were for tackling a character as complex as Doss and to get a sense why those who’ve “been there and done that” should get to theaters and see the epic film themselves.
+WATM sat down with some of the stars behind the film to find out what their motivations were for tackling a character as complex as Doss and to get a sense why those who've "been there and done that" should see the epic film themselves.

 Director Mel Gibson and actor Andrew Garfield explain the difficulty of portraying a soldier as complex as Pvt.
 Desmond Doss:

 Actors Vince Vaughn and Luke Bracey talk about how vets inspired them for their roles:

 Actor Teresa Palmer gives an intimate look at the experience of her family during World War II: